scvetojevic1402/odoo-gis/README.md

    ```bash
    make run
    ```
-3. Configure your Odoo instance by activating the GIS modules
+3. Configure your Odoo instance by activating the GIS modules - especially Field Service Geoengine and Field Service - CRM
 4. Use the provided modules to manage geospatial data directly in Odoo.